 Eligibility & Requirements

 The Summer Discount Plan (SDP) program is subject to availability of cycling devices and adequate device signal strength at your location.

 If you currently receive a medical baseline allocation for air conditioning, or if you are on the DM, DMS-1, DMS-2, DMS-3, or DS domestic rates, you are not eligible to participate in the Summer Discount Plan.
-If you are participating in the Save Power Day Incentive Plus (smart thermostat) program, you are not eligible to enroll in Summer Discount Plan.
+If you are participating in the Smart Energy Program, you are not eligible to enroll in the Summer Discount Plan.

 To participate, your central air conditioner must be in good working order at enrollment and throughout your participation.
 Cycling devices will not be installed on non-operational air conditioners.
 If your central air conditioner becomes inoperable while you are participating in the Summer Discount Plan, you should have it repaired immediately.
 If it is discovered that your air conditioner is not in good working order or that you have tampered with the cycling device, your service account may be removed from the program.
 If you have any rooftop air conditioners on the Summer Discount Plan, you will not be eligible for the “override” options.

 If you are a tenant, you are responsible for determining whether your property owner or manager’s approval is required for the installation and operation of the cycling device.
 If so, you are responsible for obtaining this approval before submitting your application to us.

-Except for existing SDP customers with an installed interval data recorder (IDR) meter capable of registering hourly interval usage data prior to January 1, 2017, all existing and new customers must have an Edison SmartConnect® meter installed and program ready to participate in SDP.
+Except for existing SDP customers with an installed interval data recorder (IDR) meter capable of registering hourly interval usage data before January 1, 2017, all existing and new customers must have an Edison SmartConnect® meter installed and program ready to participate in SDP.